 Apply the proper pre-load to the headset and torque the stem binder bolts according to manufacturer's procedures and specifications.

 Have you ever heard unusual bike creaking noises when pedaling?
 Whether you’ve got Shimanos, Looks, Speedplays, or any other pedal system, they all can and will creak.
-The main cause of pedal related creaking occurs when the dang things aren’t screwed into the crank arm tight enough.
+The main cause of pedal related bike creaking occurs when the dang things aren’t screwed into the crank arm tight enough.

 Diagnosis: Do the grab and twist.
 Manipulate the components and mechanisms.
 Snap a shoe into each pedal and work it through its range of motion by hand.

-Addressing a creaking pedal depends on what exactly is causing the problem.
+Addressing a creaky bike pedal depends on what exactly is causing the problem.
 Putting some anti-seize on the threads and tightening them to specs will fix most problems.
-Beyond this, each pedal system has its own unique qualities that contribute to when and how a creak develops.
+Beyond this, each pedal system has its own unique qualities that contribute to when and how bike creaking develops.
 I’ve seen many Looks creak at the hinge and Lord knows the number of creaky Crank Bros Eggbeaters I’ve dealt with over the years, often to no avail.
-The simple fact is that pedals are rarely suspected and generally overlooked as the major source of creaking they are.
+The simple fact is that pedals are rarely suspected and generally overlooked as the major source of bike creaking they are.

 This was just a Top 5.
 Notice how the bottom bracket didn't make the list?
-That's because, although BB's are a MAJOR source of creaking, we'd like for you to look at some other things first before blaming the BB.
+That's because, although BB's are a MAJOR source of bike creaking, we'd like for you to look at some other things first before blaming the BB.
 There are myriad other places a bike can creak.
 Check out our guide on how to fix creaking bikes for a complete noise-eliminating process.
 But if you're convinced the BB is the reason for excessive creaking, check out our blog post to learn how to fix a creaking BB30 bottom bracket, so you can ride in silence.

 Comments will be approved before showing up.